Teichlab/basespace_fq_downloader/README.md

 Illumina has a python script for downloading data, but it won't give you fastq files.
 You can download fastq files following this instruction https://gist.github.com/lh3/54f535b11a9ee5d3be8e but you have to do it one by one.

 This script download all fastq files associated with a project.
-I found out that when you have many files in a project, the download often stops randomly, and gives you a following error message:
+I found out that when you have many files in a project, the download often stops randomly, and gives you an error message like this:

 `ssl.SSLError: ('The read operation timed out',)`

-This script handles that situation by ignoring already downloaded fastq files, so if donwload terminate prematurally, simply run it again.
+This script handles that situation by ignoring already downloaded fastq files, so if donwload terminates prematurally, simply run it again.

 # Usage
 1. Go to this link and follow the instructions to get you access credentials including Client Id, Client Secret, and Access Token (Illumina's python script is also there): https://help.basespace.illumina.com/articles/tutorials/using-the-python-run-downloader/